benjaminbellman/Analysis_Functions_For_Pandas/README.md

 # Analysis_Functions_For_Pandas
-A list of common Pandas procedures i use for analysis.
+A list of common Pandas procedures I use for analysis.